Lighthouses of Somalia

 Bosaso.
 Site open, tower closed.
 ARLHS SOM-001; ex-Admiralty D7260.1;

-- Date unknown.
+- Early 1930s (station established 1924).
 Inactive.
-19 m (63 ft) round cylindrical masonry tower with latern and gallery, mounted on a square
+19 m (63 ft) round cylindrical masonry tower, originally with lantern and gallery, mounted on a square

 stone base.
 A 1987 photo is at the top of this page, and the shadow of the tower and remains